yum

 The pip-safe

-will allow you to install newest Python apps without damaging your system packages.
+will allow you to install the newest Python apps without damaging your system packages.

 Install pip-safe